 Keto McDonald’s options are available to suit a low carb diet when for a quick bite on the road.
 You’ll just need to know what to order off the menu.

 Are Low Carb McDonald’s Options Healthy?

 Sometimes when you’re traveling and you don’t have many options to choose from and the kids are getting cranky, eating McDonald's will have to do.
 It’s a quick option when you haven’t packed enough low carb snacks.

-And I’ll give you one more reason why you should limit fast food even if it’s keto friendly.
-It’s because many of the menu items are cooked in processed vegetable oil.
+Many of the menu items are cooked in processed vegetable oil.
 Soybean oil is the most prevalent oil McDonalds uses.
 It contains a lot of omega-6 fatty acids, which contributes to inflammation in the body.

 Let’s take a look at some of the McDonald’s low carb options for breakfast.
 I used the food chain’s handy online calculator to determine which foods you can safely eat if you’re keeping carbs low to lose weight.

 There are two breakfast foods which you should avoid.
 These are:

 - Fruit & Maple Oatmeal: It contains 62 grams of carbs (What would be left if you told the cashier to hold the fruit and oatmeal?)

 - Fruit ‘N Yogurt Parfait: Even removing strawberries and granola from the equation still yields 20 grams of carbs.

 - Hotcakes & Sausage: You can just ask for the sausage if you’re craving processed breakfast meat.

 Currently, there are 12 breakfast sandwiches on the menu.
-I’m not going to go through all of them but I will highlight it’s best-selling option, the iconic Egg McMuffin.
+I’m not going to go through all of them.
+But I will highlight it’s best-selling option, the iconic Egg McMuffin.

 With all the ingredients in the Egg McMuffin, the sandwich contains 27 grams of net carbs.
-Remove the muffin, however, and you can stay slim and sexy because now it only has 3 grams of net carbs.
+However, after removing the muffin, the sandwich has 3 grams of net carbs.

 In addition, when it comes to breakfast food, you can keep the carb count low by sticking with meat (sausage patty or bacon) and eggs.